If your velocity metric is "story points completed," you're measuring estimates,

 when PRs go stale past the review time threshold, and logging Vercel deployment

 failures with structured context.
-The Value Dashboard shows
+The Friction Score

 deployment frequency, PR cycle time, CI pass rate, and MTTR in one view.